simskij/awesome-software-architecture/readme.md

 ## Contributing

-  Want to help in making this list even better?
+Want to contribute into making this list even better?
 Yay, that's awesome!
-Before you get started though, please have a look at our <a href="code_of_conduct.md">code of conduct</a> and
-  <a href="contributing.md">contribution guidelines</a>.
+Before you get started though, please have a look at our <a href="code_of_conduct.md">code of conduct</a> and <a href="contributing.md">contribution guidelines</a>.

 ## License